 Our identification service

-We ask that you send a minimum of three to six mature specimens should be provided, which cover typical shape, size and colour; it would help if this also show examples of variability in typical characteristics.
+We ask that you provide a minimum of three to six mature specimens which cover typical shape, size and colour; it would help if this also show examples of variability in typical characteristics.
 We recommend that King fruit are not included; these are the apples that form at the centre of the truss, they mature earliest, are usually the largest, frequently have a thicker and shorter stalk than usual and sometimes a flesh protuberance by it.
 Leaves may sometimes be useful, but don’t worry if you don’t collect them.

 We ask for your opinion whether the apple is best used as eater or cooker and when the apples become ripe, and when it is best for use.
 This does help us narrow down what are the possibilities.
 Also it helps to know if the tree is about 20, 50, 100 years old (trunk diameter is a bit of a surrogate measure for standard trees, with trees under 150mm (6”) diameter likely being no more than 20 years).
 Varieties such as Saturn and Scrumptious won’t be growing on a 50 year old tree, nor will Braeburn, Crispin or Gala on a 100 year-old tree.